SpikeInterface/spikeinterface/doc/modules/generation.rst

 with more outputs (unit motion, unit position, templates, ...)

-But it can also be more details:
+But it can also be run with more details:

 .. code-block:: python